Admissions Policies of the Jacobs School of Medicine and Biomedical Sciences

 6.3.2.
 Structure and Membership

 Members of the Admissions Selection Subcommittee are Jacobs School faculty who have served on the Admissions Screening Subcommittee and/or Admissions Interview Subcommittee, who are appointed by the Dean of the Jacobs School (or designee).
-The Admissions Selection Subcommittee chair is selected by the members and serves a two-year term.
-The Senior Associate Dean for Student and Academic Affairs, the Senior Associate Dean for Inclusion and Cultural Enhancement and the Director of the MD/PhD Program serve as ex officio, non-voting members of the Admissions Selection Subcommittee.
+The Admissions Selection Subcommittee chair is selected by the members and serves a two-year term, which may be renewed.
+The Senior Associate Dean for Student and Academic Affairs, the Senior Associate Dean for Inclusion and Cultural Enhancement and the Director of the MD/PhD Program shall serve as ex officio, voting members of the Admissions Selection Subcommittee.

 6.4.
 Admissions Policy Review Process